Stretching for Great Results

 1. Extend your right arm above your head and reach behind your head for your left shoulder.

-2. Grab right elbow with left hand and pull left.
+2. Grab right elbow with the left hand and pull left.

 3. Repeat on the left side.